MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 2. Replace the placeholder SID (beginning with S-1-12-1) with your **Azure AD Group SID** and then save the file as XML; for example, **aad-local-admin.xml**.

       > [!NOTE]
-      > While groups should be specified via SID, if you would like to add Azure users directly, they can be added by specifying their User Principal Name (UPN) in this format: `<member name = AzureAD\user@contoso.com />`
+      > While groups should be specified via their SID, if you would like to add Azure users directly, they can be added by specifying their User Principal Name (UPN) in this format: `<member name = "AzureAD\user@contoso.com" />`

 ## Create Custom configuration profile